garykphuang/ourgreateststory/Chapter2.md

 Gary shoved a *v* drunk football player out of his way.

 "Is this venue even big enough for all these people?"

 Abigail shrugged.

 "It will be once we raise the roof!

 Now shut up, it's time for shots!"

+While all of this is going on, Gary calls a construction company.

+He is working on getting the roof raised.